Here's everything you need to know

 On October 17, 2010, we held our first official multi-site services at Crone Middle School on 111th Street – with 111 families in attendance.
-That campus has since moved to 2244 W. 95th Street Naperville, IL 60564 and has changed names from the 111th campus to the 95th campus.
+That campus has since moved to 2244 W. 95th Street Naperville, IL 60564 and has changed names from the 111th campus to the South Naperville Campus.

 In May of 2014, after a year long search, Jeff Griffin became our new senior pastor.
 Jeff, his wife Jen and their three children moved to Naperville to lead The Compass Church into the next phase of our journey.

 July 2014 began a 10 month process of seeking God’s will in a potential reunification with Wheaton Evangelical Free Church – yes, back where it all began!
 In April of 2015 there was an overwhelmingly positive vote from both congregations to become one church again and the Wheaton Campus of The Compass Church was official.

 In May 2015 God presented another reunification opportunity with New Song Church that was a church plant out of Compass 25 years ago!
 The congregation voted as part of our annual meeting in September for the reunification to happen and that resulted in our fourth campus.